BorisTheBrave/sylves/docs/articles/concepts/info.md

 ### [`Is2d`](xref:Sylves.IGrid.Is2d)

 Are the cells flat surfaces.
-Note: Each cell is flat, but they can still be arranged in 3d space. i.e. the surface of a cube makes 2d grid.
+Note: Each cell may be flat but they can be placed at different angles leading to a grid that is not flat.
+E.g. the surface of a cube makes 2d grid, as are the majority of grids in Sylves.
+IsPlanar is used for grids that are completely flat.

 ### [`Is3d`](xref:Sylves.IGrid.Is3d)